ROA (Return on Assets) - Return on assets. Return on current assets - formula Return on total assets formula

 The indicator will be available for:

-• Comparison of companies with each other in terms of ROA within the framework of the summary table of multipliers.
+• Comparisons of companies with each other based on ROA indicator within the framework of the summary table of multipliers.

-• Analysis of changes in the ROA indicator within one company.
+• Analysis of changes in ROA within one company.

 FinanceMarker.ru in both tabular and graphical form.

-How to assess how correctly and effectively the company uses its capabilities?
-How can one evaluate an enterprise in order to sell it or attract investors?
-For a competent analysis, relative and absolute indicators are used, which allow drawing conclusions not only about the monetary value, but also about the prospects for buying / investing in a project.
-One of these indicators is the return on assets, the formula for calculating which will be given below.
-In our article, you will learn about what this term means, when it is used and what it shows.
+How to evaluate how correctly and effectively a company uses its capabilities?
+How can you even value a company in order to sell it or attract investors?
+For a competent analysis, relative and absolute indicators are used, which allow one to draw conclusions not only about the monetary value, but also about the prospects for purchasing/investing in the project.
+One of these indicators is return on assets, the calculation formula for which will be given below.
+In our article you will learn about what this term means, when it is used and what it shows.

 Introduction

-For a competent assessment of economic activity, it is necessary to combine relative and absolute indicators.
-The former talk about how profitable and liquid the company is, whether it has prospects and chances to stay on the market during crises.
-It is by relative indicators that two companies operating in the same areas are compared.
+To correctly assess economic activity, it is necessary to combine relative and absolute indicators.
+The first talk about how profitable and liquid the company is, whether it has prospects and chances to remain on the market during crises.
+It is by relative indicators that two companies operating in the same fields are compared.

-Return on assets shows the performance of your property
+Return on assets shows the efficiency of your property

 Absolute indicators are numerical/monetary values.
-This includes profit, revenue, product sales and other values.
-A correct assessment of the enterprise is possible only by comparing two indicators.
+This includes profit, revenue, product sales volumes and other values.
+A correct assessment of an enterprise is possible only by comparing two indicators.

 What is RA

 The term “return on assets” sounds in English as return on assets and has the abbreviation ROA.
-Knowing it, you can understand how efficiently the company uses its assets.
-This is a very important indicator that allows you to conduct a global analysis of the economic activities of your company.
+Knowing it, you can understand how effectively the company uses its existing assets.
+This is a very important indicator that allows you to conduct a global analysis of your company’s economic activities.
 That is, to put it simply, return on assets is the efficiency of your property.

 1. Classic return on assets (ROA).